RC Glider Wing Setups

 The secret to a good rc glider wing setup is in your radio's mixing capability, and indeed in your capability of knowing how to use the mixing functions!

 The earlier Spektrum DX8 radios, for example, do not have glider-specific programming although there is an official software download intended for full house glider wing setups, that makes use of the programmable mixing (P-mixing) functions of the radio.
 The later DX8 versions do have glider-specific programming options, although you might need to download them from the Spektrum Community website.

 From my own personal experience this download is a basic starting point only, and in truth I ended up moving from my DX8 (which, incidentally, is an excellent radio for planes and helis) to a JR DSX9 which does have dedicated glider programming - sooo much easier!

 If you're having trouble with working out how to mix flaps and ailerons, the best thing to do is get on to an internet forum and ask for help.
-It isn't an easy thing to do if you have no experience with it and your radio isn't a glider-friendly one, and I can say that from experience...
+It isn't an easy thing to do if you have no experience with it and your radio isn't a glider-friendly one.
+I can say that from experience!

-So those are the basic rc glider wing setups available to you.
+So those are your basic rc glider wing setup options available to you.
 Needless to say there are other mixes out there but those listed above are the ones that you're most likely to come up against if you choose to fly a more advanced rc glider.

 It's well worth taking the time to set up advanced wing functions if you can, they really do make a difference to a glider's performance in the air.